BIMseven/cs1550-SFTP-Setup/README.md

 **note: You may wish to substitute the given path for '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' if working on project1**

 7. You should now be able to run the 'Remote FS: Add Folder to Workspace' command from the command pallet (agin, Crtl+Shift+P).
-A selection of 'pitt-thoth' shows up and you should be able to navigate and edit files as though they were local!
+A selection of 'pitt-thoth' shows up.
+Click it.
+8. If you have interactiveAuth set to true, you may be prompted to enter your password.
+Otherwise, you will be able to edit and navigate your remote repository as if it were local!

+You may consider installing git for windows.
+You can set the accompanying bash terminal to your integrated terminal in VScode, so you can ssh directly into thoth from VScode and execute command-line commands!